ThomPoppins/MERN-Enterprise-Search/README.md

       type: Array,
       required: true,
     },
-    // Country of the company billing address.
-    country: {
-      type: String,
-      required: true,
-    },
-    // "addressFormat" will be used to format the address in the correct way for the country.
-    addressFormat: {
-      type: String,
-      required: true,
-    },
-    // Billing address of the company.
-    address: {
-      type: String,
-      required: true,
-    },
-    // Object of smaller configurable payment details like VAT number, IBAN, BIC, and more.

     // Format of which payment options and details are required for the country or region.
     // `businessConfigFormat` will be a object with property `countryCode`, for example `NL` for the Netherlands, and the value will be an object with the required payment details for that country or region.